 The Meierhoff’s formed Pipe Benders, Inc., in 1972 to design and build the machines and market the bending service.
 In March of 1973, Pipe Benders, Inc. put its first induction bending machine; which was capable of bending pipe up to 66 inches in diameter, into operation.
 In August of 1975, as the market grew, Pipe Benders, Inc. built and installed a second machine which was capable of bending pipe up to 27 inches in diameter.

 In 1980, Tulsa Tube Bending Company bought and installed an induction bending machine, which bent pipe up to 24 inches in diameter.
 It was the first that any company other than Pipe Benders, Inc. offered; the service of bending pipe using the induction process in the Western Hemisphere.

 The Duluth, Minnesota based pipe bending operation provided bending services to nearly all of the pipe fabrication companies in North America and continued to grow during the 1970’s.
 The bending capabilities led the company into many new markets.
-One of these new areas was the design and fabrication of abrasion-resistant piping systems for the pneumatic conveying of pulverized coal in steam electric generating plants.
+One of these new areas was the fabrication of abrasion-resistant piping systems for the pneumatic conveying of pulverized coal in steam electric generating plants.
 BendTec is now considered to be the leader in this field.
 Another new area that the bending capability opened was that of making rubber and urethane lined piping components.
 These linings are used to reduce abrasion and wear in slurry conveying systems, and then provide smooth direction changes which allow for lower wear rates.
 The primary market for these components is in the mining industry.

 In 1986, Bob Meierhoff merged Pipe Benders, Inc. and Modern Constructors.
 The combined entity concentrated on pipe bending and fabricating aspects of the piping industry.
 Pipeline construction in the region had slowed down considerably.
 What limited work remained was very competitive.